Emmacharleswilson/Pub-Quiz/README.md

 I used the Lighthouse report on Google Dev Tools to test my websites performance, accessibility and best practices.
 The results are as followed:
 ![](assets/readme-files/lighthouse-report.png)

+I also tested my website in Firefox, Google and Safari to ensure that my website worked on most browsers without any issues.

 ### Known bugs and fixes
 Throughout the entire project, I have used Google Chrome Developer Tools to debug any issues with styling and alignment; this tool enabled me to change things and see the effect this had immediately.
 The use of the console whilst in dev tools was also incredibly helpful as I was able to utilise this to test my JavaScript code, using `console.log()` to check that my functions were being called correctly and that the desired information was going to be displayed.
 This was pivotal in designing the quiz as I needed to have access to the information of the various elements in order to be able to programme the quiz correctly.